openSUSE/news-o-o/_posts/2024/2024-06-12-leap-unveils-choices-for-users.md

 If you have a question about the release or found a bug, we would love to hear from you at:

+### Give us feedback
+Starting today, we are open to feedback for the [Leap 15.6 release retrospective](https://survey.opensuse.org).
+Please let us know what went well and what areas we can improve for next time.

 <https://t.me/openSUSE>

 <https://chat.opensuse.org>